WiseGuru/Lendalors-Journal/src/site/notes/Drakkenheim/Songs and Stories/Elwyn of Eventide Manor.md

 He lusted for power, for knowledge anew,
 And took to his bed a lover untrue.
 Elwyn caught them, entangled as one,
-In rage, she struck until they were done—
+In rage, she struck until they were done;
 The fateful fury of Eventide Manor.

 With blade and bludgeon she slashed and slew,